In this article

 Method 1: Immediate recognition

 You incur these expenses in a relatively predictable manner.
-In addition, tying these fixed costs to different sets of revenue is impossible.
-For example, what percentage of office rent went towards generating your revenue?
-Due to the nature of these situations, immediate recognition works best.
+More importantly, tying these fixed costs to different sets of revenue is essentially impossible.
+For example, what percentage of your office rent expenses went towards generating your revenue?
+Immediate recognition works best in vague or unclear scenarios like this.

 Note that you must recognize these expenses immediately, not at a future date.
-You will automatically associate them with the revenues you generate during a period.
+You will automatically associate them with the revenues you generate during the reporting period.

 Method 2: Systematic and rational allocation